 Women and children in Dollow, Somalia © Trocaire

 *Tourists warned against all travel to all regions of Somalia.
-Travellers are warned that rates of kidnapping, murder, and piracy are high.
+Travellers are warned that rates of kidnapping, murder, and terrorism are high.

 One day peace will come to this tragic part of the world.
 When it does, tourists will experience the thrill of a virtually undiscovered destination, including the delights of the longest coastline in Africa.
 There are 1,864 miles (3,000km) of beaches, astounding scuba diving at Las Geel, world-class Neolithic rock paintings, and a unique ancient culture to discover, all just waiting to be appreciated.